Kong/docs.konghq.com/app/konnect/configure/runtime-manager/runtime-instances/renew-certificates.md

 Renew your certificates to prevent any interruption in communication between
 {{site.konnect_saas}} and any configured runtimes (data planes).
 If a certificate expires and is not replaced:
-* The runtime stops receiving configuration updates from the control plane.
+* The runtime instance stops receiving configuration updates from the control plane.
-* The runtime stops sending [Vitals](/konnect/vitals) and usage data to the control plane.
+* The runtime instance stops sending [Vitals](/konnect/vitals) and usage data to the control plane.
-* Each disconnected runtime uses cached configuration to continue proxying and routing traffic.
+* Each disconnected runtime instance uses cached configuration to continue proxying and routing traffic.

 Depending on your setup, renewing certificates might mean bringing up a new data plane, or generating new certificates and updating data planes with the new